Aryamaan-295/Social_media_project/Front_End/README.md

 This folder contains all the front end files for this project.

-Files are arranged in the following structure:-
+Files are arranged in the following structere:
-- Page Folder
+- src
-    - Components Folder
+    - Components folder
+        - Separate folder for each component

+    - Pages folder
-          - Separate folder for each Component
+        - Separate folder for each page

-    - Assets Folder
+    - Assets folder

     - App.jsx
-    - styles.css